THOUGHTFUL GESTURES - a safe guide to gestural writing

 - gestural capitals

-We offer this class for the second time in Sept/Oct 2020.
+We offer this class for the last time in Oct/Dec 2021.

 (extra catch-up week)